-The underlying model leading to such an interaction can come from various models.
-Gauging anomaly free combination of lepton flavours and baryon number can lead to this interaction.
-Moreover, as it is discussed in ref. \cite{farzan}, another possibility is introducing a new Dirac fermion which is charged under the new U(1) gauge symmetry and mixes with the active neutrinos.
+Let us now compute the flux of neutrinos from meson decay as well as from subsequent $Z^\prime$ decay.
 The new interaction leads to a new decay mode of meson decay to electron, neutrino and $Z^\prime$, with the decay rate of \cite{Bakhti:2017jhm}